Mental Health

 Social stigma

-There’s also the mentally ill that don’t know they are sick.
-I believe that if society accepted mental illness like it does for example, diabetes and high blood pressure, then people would eventually become more aware of their symptoms and seek professional help.
+I believe that if society treated mental illness like it treats diabetes and high blood pressure for example… as a stabilizable condition, then people would eventually become more aware of their symptoms and be more apt to seeking professional help.

 Social curtains